Unit Tests for AI Agent Skills

-When you write a skill, you’re essentially writing documentation that an agent will follow autonomously.
-A small change — rewording a step, reordering instructions, removing a “verify” command — can silently break the agent’s behavior.
-You won’t notice until someone complains that the agent stopped following the deployment checklist, or worse, that it’s making changes it shouldn’t.
+When you write a skill, you’re writing instructions that an agent will follow autonomously.
+A small change, for example rewording a step, reordering instructions, or removing a “verify” command, can silently break the agent’s behavior.
+Without a measurement framework, you won’t notice until someone complains that the agent stopped following the deployment checklist, or worse, that it’s making changes it shouldn’t.

 This is the same problem we solved decades ago with unit tests for code.
 Skills are code for agents.
-They deserve the same rigor.
+They deserve the same rigor - and the same feedback loop.

-I built Skill Eval to close this gap.
-It’s a TypeScript framework that benchmarks how well an agent uses your skills.
+Skill Eval is a TypeScript framework that benchmarks how well an agent follows your skills.
 You define a task, point it at your skill, and the framework runs the agent in a Docker container, then grades the result.

 Here’s what a run looks like: